 Once I had completed the mice I realised that I had the body the wrong way round on one of them.
 I will leave you to guess which one!
 I think that they both look great!

-I really enjoyed making the mice and it did not take too long (2 to 3 hours for each mouse).
+I really enjoyed making the mice and it did not take too long (2 to 3 hours for each small mouse).
 I suspect that you would speed up if you made many of them.
 It is easy to follow the instructions but I would not suggest it for a complete beginner or child.
 You do need to work carefully and some of it is quite fiddly.

 As ever with these things I learnt a lot as I went along.
 On my next one I will definitely be more careful about where I start each seam, how long my thread is and I will add a little more stuffing.
 For the blue mouse I used an embroidery thread that matched the main colour.
 It gives a slightly different effect but I am not sure which one I prefer.